peterlamar/networking-examples/README.md

 ## mtr

 4. [mtr](https://github.com/traviscross/mtr)
-* Sends packets to all computers between two locations and reports lost percentage and statistics on packet round trip times.
+* Combines traceroute and ping.
+Sends packets to all computers between two locations and reports lost percentage and statistics on packet round trip times.
 Typically one must perform a mtr from both computers (A -> B) and (B -> A) to observe where packets are being dropped.
 * Language - C
 * Authors - https://github.com/traviscross